INTRODUCTION TO ADVANCED VETERINARY NURSING

 Placement - Off Site

-One 4.0 hours placement - off site per week on weekdays from week 29 to week 42 and delivered via face-to-face.
+One 4.0 hours placement - off site per week on weekdays during the day from week 31 to week 43 and delivered via face-to-face.

 Unscheduled Online Class